-Geopolitical context and energy cooperation mechanisms for CSP deployment
+Geopolitical context and energy cooperation mechanisms for Concentrated Solar Power deployment

 In this context, the role of RES cooperation cannot be neglected.
 For the time horizon 2020-2030, the ‘Clean Energy for all Europeans – CE4ALL’ package adopted in May 2019 includes a new EU-wide 2030 target of 32% for the share of renewable energies in the gross final energy consumption, sets guidelines for renewable energy support schemes (and cooperation), and introduces mechanisms and instruments that will be used in case Member States miss their envisaged national RES share leading to a collective delivery gap.
 If a delivery gap for RES energy occurs, Member States may implement national measures to increase the RES-share or increase RES in other sectors or use cooperation mechanisms or pay into the Union financing mechanism.

 RES support in the EU shall be granted by competitive procedures and provided in the form of fixed or sliding market premiums.
 Importantly, if a technology-neutral process would lead to suboptimal results, Member States may limit the support auction to specific technologies.
 This is particularly relevant for CSP projects since their deployment and competitiveness is limited by higher LCOE compared to other RES technologies, such as solar PV or onshore wind.
 The selling point of CSP installations is dispatchability meaning that the thermal energy generated by sunlight can be stored for several hours before it is converted into electricity.
 Consequently, the success of CSP projects in tendering processes depends critically on the auction design and if the energy storage option is valued.